trails-dfki/trails-dfki.github.io/content/post/naacl2025/index.md

 The first paper proposes soft language prompts for improved cross-lingual transfer, outperforming traditional methods, especially in low-resource settings.
 In the second paper, we present a repository of static word embeddings for 87 low-resource languages, enhanced by integrating multilingual graph knowledge to improve performance in natural language processing tasks, performing at par with LLMs in some settings.

+An additional paper has been accepted to the 10th Workshop on Representation Learning for NLP (RepL4NLP), co-located with NAACL 2025.
+The paper reimagines classical probing to evaluate knowledge transfer from simple source to more complex target tasks.
+Instead of probing frozen representations from a complex source task on diverse simple target probing tasks (as usually done in probing), we explore the effectiveness of embeddings from multiple simple source tasks on a single target task.

 {{< cite page="/publication/vykopal-etal-2025-soft" view="4" >}}
 {{< cite page="/publication/gurgurov-etal-2025-gremlin" view="4" >}}
+{{< cite page="/publication/anikina-etal-2025-reverse" view="4" >}}

 One paper was accepted at the 31st International Conference on Computational Linguistics 2025 (COLING 2025).
 In the paper, we present CROSS-REFINE, a generator-critic framework that enhances natural language explanations by refining initial outputs using feedback from a second LLM, outperforming SELF-REFINE and working effectively even with less powerful models.